Click HERE to head to the sponsors page. Scroll to the bottom of the sponsor page to register. Registration is NOT yet open for 2023.

 WHAT IS CYCLOCROSS?

-Dismounts are created with barriers that are 10-15 inches high and are placed in sets of 2 to 4.
-To maintain speed, riders will approach a set of barriers at full speed, dismount and begin running while lifting their bikes and jumping over the barriers.
+Dismounts are created with barriers that are 12 inches high and are usually placed in sets of 2.
+Experienced riders will approach a set of barriers at speed, dismount and begin running while lifting their bikes and jumping over the barriers.
 They then set down their bikes, remount on the fly, and resume pedaling.
-Many times barriers will be placed at the base of a small hill called a ‘run-up’ where riders will dismount and shoulder their bike and sprint up the hill, remounting at the top.
+Most of us don't do it as smoothly.
+Some times barriers will be placed at the base of a small hill called a ‘run-up’ where riders will dismount and shoulder their bike and sprint/walk up the hill, remounting at the top.

 Michigan Cyclocross Sponsors:

 We want to say THANK YOU to all the racers and spectators that made this Michigan Cyclocross season so exciting!
-We also need to thank our sponsors, we couldn't make it happen without your support!
+Please thank our sponsors, we couldn't make it happen without their support!